 David Johnson:

 Yeah, I mean, uh, if you like us, you know, when you meet the Buddha, kill the Buddha.
 So you’ve met us, now you can reject that idea.
 What we have told other people is that we don’t have the bandwidth to be followed.
 Like, I mean you can follow us on Facebook and Twitter and stuff.
 That’s cool, but don’t like follow us-follow us.
 Don’t do what we say, cuz we said it.
 If you’re looking for a, like, chill, good anti-fascist organization, that’s satanic in your area — you should make that.
 You should make your affinity group and build that and not try to fit yourself into a hierarchy.
 I mean, I think I’m a cool dude, but maybe I’m not a cool dude.
-Or maybe if I had a bunch of power for people, I wouldn’t be.
+Or maybe if I had a bunch of power over people, I wouldn’t be.

 And so a better thing to do is to create structures where everybody’s accountable to everybody else.
 That’s what I would suggest to people.
 If you like what we do and you like the philosophy that we have, um, you should build that into your own community, and not look to us for anything, but cool memes and, uh, theory sometimes?
 And just look to us only for like education, but not, like, telling you how to do things or what to do, because a much better way to approach the world is find peers in your community and work with them to do the things you wanna do….
 Also we’re exhausted.
 Like I’m- I fucking can’t- I can’t do anything more.